Police release name of person killed in Hastings crash

-Police have released the name of the person killed in a crash on Pakowhai Rd in Hastings last week.
+Police have released the name of the woman killed in a crash on Pakowhai Rd, Hastings, last week.

 AdvertisementAdvertise with NZME.